I-1-2-44. Administrative Review of the Fee Authorized Under the Fee Agreement Process — Overview

 C. Designated Reviewing Official

-The Commissioner of Social Security (Commissioner) has delegated to the following officials the authority to conduct administrative review of the fee amount authorized under the fee agreement process:
+The Commissioner has delegated authority to the following officials to conduct administrative review of the fee amount authorized under the fee agreement process:

 1. Hearing Level